LubinKerhuel/hugo/content/author/lubin/_index.md

 +++

-During my schrool time (1999-2005), control projects ended up with simple PID algorithm tuned with successive trials.
+Most projects to practice control theory done during my school time (1999-2005) ended-up with simple PID algorithm tuned with successive trials.
-Developping embedded C program took so much time than **remaining time  for modeling, identification and simulation tasks tend toward null**.
+Developpements on embedded systems requires so much time than the **remaining time for modeling, identification and simulation was almost null**.

-First Attempts to target dsPIC 16f with the Simulink code generator failed due to compiler incompatibility.
+Looking at a better possibility, the first attempt to target dsPIC 16f with the Simulink code generator failed due to compiler incompatibility.
-In 2005 however, the dsPIC 33f compiler and the generated code gets compatible thus I started a blockset targetting dsPIC 33f.
+In 2005 however, the dsPIC 33f compiler and the generated code gets compatible thus I continued testing which ended up with a blockset targetting dsPIC 33f.
-It does in

 $$
-\text{one push button}
+\text{One push button}
 \left\\{ \begin{array}{l}
 \text{- C code generation,} \\\\\\
 \text{- Compilation,} \\\\\\